Unemployed emergency assistance to end soon

 Carla St.Louis | 12/25/2013, 9 a.m.

-December 28th, nearly 119,000 Floridians will have their emergency unemployment compensation [EUC]terminated, regardless of any benefits remaining on the claim — and it’s a move that has Florida officials disagreeing with the U.S. House of Representatives' passing of the Bipartisan Budget Act of 2013.
+It’s a move that has Floridian policy makers disagreeing with the U.S. House of Representatives' passing of the Bipartisan Budget Act of 2013.

 “It's wrong of Congress not to extend unemployment benefits,” said U.S. Sen. Bill Nelson (D-FL).
 “If you are someone who the fortunes have turned against, and you do not have a job, you are absolutely needing that economic cushion.”

-Claimants began receiving letters as early as last week from the Department of Economic Opportunity [DEO] stating, “There is no “phase-out” period for EUC and all EUC payments will cease with the payment of the week ending December 28, 2013 regardless of any benefits remaining in the account of any individual claim.”
+Claimants began receiving letters as early as last week from the Department of Economic Opportunity (DEO) that read: “There is no “phase-out” period for EUC and all EUC payments will cease with the payment of the week ending December 28, 2013 regardless of any benefits remaining in the account of any individual claim.”

 Why benefits mattered for ‘us’